Tawnygoody/MS2-World-of-Rugby/README.md

 10. When testing the site on iPhone the icon inside the audio button was off center.
 The icon would overlap the edge of the button.
     - Fix: After checking google developer tools, it appeared there was some default padding set to the button, which was positioning the icon incorrectly.
 By setting this to zero it has centered the icon in the centre of the button.
+11. After running the html files through W3C validator, I received an error message for having a button element as a direct descendant of an anchor link.
+I removed the button element and styled the anchor link to look like a button.
+However the button was not appearing as it had previously.
+The button was wrapping the text, and not keeping a consistent height and width.
+    - Fix: I had previously set the buttons height using height in CSS.
+I altered this to line-height, which has corrected the issue.

 ## Known bugs